mortar-works/mortar-website/src/site/use-cases/local-area-systems.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: hoopd_serviceandevents01.png
 description: |-
-  Hoop'd captures and transforms local Information, Advice and Support Services (IASS) systems.
-Combining geospatial interfaces with a suite of communication and referral modules Hoop'd tailors local area information, making it more accessible and dynamic.
+  Hoop'd is a geospatial Information, Advice and Support Service (IASS) platform.
+Create dynamic maps, interfaces and applications with a suite of communication, signposting and and referral tools that make local area information more relevant and accessible.
 order: 2
 ---